Having lived in Hanoi for a few years, I'd like to share some of the exciting things that I have had the joy of experiencing.

-Temples in Hanoi
+Inside the Temples in Hanoi

-Flower Vendors in Hanoi
+Street Vendors in Hanoi

 Street Food in Hanoi

-One of them spoke English and immediately, we became part of the group with the owners competing to educate us about these birds.
-Can't stop Grumpy joining in the bird singing with his off key whistle.
-He became quite an attraction as the birds try to plug their ears with their wings.
+One of them spoke English, and immediately, we became part of the group with the owners competing to educate us about these birds.
+I can't stop Grumpy from joining in the birds singing with his off-key whistle.
+He became attractive as the birds tried to plug their ears with their wings.

-The songbirds whistling their hearts out made us all look up and while we certainly didn't become St Francis, we all heard the same songs and we all smiled at each other at a level well above any language barriers.
+The songbirds whistling their hearts out made us all look up, and while we certainly didn't become St Francis, we all heard the same songs, and we all smiled at each other at a level well above any language barriers.

 Mosque in Hanoi